saezlab/OmnipathR/README.md

 BiocManager::install('OmnipathR', version = 'devel')
 ```

+### From github

+We add new features to OmnipathR way more often than the Bioconductor release
+frequency.
+To make use of the recent developments, you can use `devtools` to
-Sometimes it's easier to install directly from github:
+install the package directly from github:

 ```{r}
 require(devtools)